ollijri/TryHackMe-CTF-Write-Ups/Investigating Windows/README.md

   <p></p>

 ____________________________________________________________________________________________________________________
-The explanation for this can be found in the last question
+The explanation for this can be found in the last question.

 ``` Answer = 76.32.97.132 ```